Welcome to today's edition of the Rush 24-7 podcast.

 Here's the first one.

-Democrat after Democrat standing for hours incensed, not at ISIS, incensed not at radical Islamic terrorism, incensed that Americans have a right to keep and bear arms.
+Democrat after Democrat standing for hours incensed, not at ISIS, incensed, not at radical Islamic terrorism, incensed that Americans have a right to keep and bear arms.

 I think the American people find it ridiculous that in response to an ISIS terror attack, the Democrats go on high dungeon that we've got to restrict the Second Amendment rights of law-abiding citizens.

-But I don't think that's the case anymore.
+Well, 10 years ago, I would have agreed with him, but I don't think that's the case anymore.

-I I don't think a majority of Americans do blame the Democrats.
+I don't think a majority of Americans do blame the Democrats.

 I think more Americans than you would care to admit agree with the Democrats.